BryceVerberne/CSC110/Fibonacci/README.md

 ## Example

+In this example, the user inputs 5 steps.
+The program then generates and outputs the Fibonacci sequence for 5 steps.

 ```plaintext
 > java FibonacciSequence
 This program outputs the Fibonacci sequence step-by-step, starting after the first 0 and 1.